KnightmareLeon/residential-rentals-utilities-tracker/README.md

 # UtiliTrack

-UtiliTrack is a comprehensive utility tracking application designed to manage and monitor utilities for boarding houses.
-It provides features for recording bills, utilities, and units, as well as generating summaries and visualizations for better decision-making.

----
+UtiliTrack is a desktop application designed for rental property owners to track, manage, and analyze utility expenses across their units.
+Users can link units to utilities (like electricity, water, internet, etc.), log bills over time, and view cost trends through charts and visualizations.
+This helps identify inefficiencies, detect cost spikes, compare usage across units, and make data-driven decisions—such as whether to bundle shared utilities into rent.
+Ideal for managing anything from multi-room homes to large apartment complexes, UtiliTrack empowers owners to optimize expenses and improve financial performance.

 ## About
-School project for **CCC151 - Information Management**
+This application was made for a school project for the course **CCC151 - Information Management**

 Here is the our [Google Docs link](https://docs.google.com/document/d/14NUibsdk8e9LtcCpfhOJAlk9soUE7Fkw1tqVVz8lVOI/edit?usp=sharing) that has our **Entity-Relationship Diagram** (ERD), **Entity-Relationship** (ERM), **Data Dictionary**, and **SQL Data Definition Language** (SQL DDL) for this project.